JessicaTegner/JustUpdate/docs/docs/usage-client.md

 ## Downloading the update.

 After checking for updates, if an update is available, you can download it one of too ways, Asynchronous or Synchronous.
+The **background** flag in the download_update function, is used to tell, if you wan't to download Asynchronous or Synchronous.

 #### Downloading the update Synchronously